Profile information

 Description

 For the past 15 years I have been earning a living as a Conflict Resolution Coach, working with schools all over Switzerland.
-Last year I bought a small, old farmhouse and a small patch of land in a beautiful little Swiss town called Guggisberg.
+In 2022 I bought a small, old farmhouse and a small patch of land in a beautiful little Swiss town called Guggisberg.
 We are in the wonderful Swiss mountains at 950 meters above sea level: winters are cold and beautiful and in the summer you will hear nothing but cowbells.
 We are located in the "Naturpark Gantrisch", one of several regional nature parks in Switzerland.
-I am getting ready to start a small community here: the goal is to grow some of our own food, produce our own energy and become as independent and self-sufficient as possible.
+My goal is to start a small community here, growing some of our own food, producing our own energy and becoming as independent and self-sufficient as possible.
 Right now I am still living here by myself, but as soon as I finish renovating two of the rooms the first additional people can come and then the planned community will start for real.
-At the moment I have 8 sheep, some chickens, a cat and several beehives.
-And in March two yaks will join us here.
+I am breeding sheep (right now there are 14 of them) and I have two yaks.
+With these I am training every day: in the (hopefully not too distant future) I would like to offer yak trekkings.

 About our farm and community project: